Estimating Coherent Contributions to the Error Profile Using Cycle Error Reconstruction: IBM Quantum Computing Hardware Architectures

 The key metrics associated with each of the processors that help characterize the processor performance are \begin{itemize} \item Quantum volume (QV) This value measures the performance of gate-based quantum computers, regardless of their underlying technology. \item Circuit Layer Operations per Second (CLOPS) is a measure of how many layers of a QV circuit a quantum processing unit (QPU) can execute per unit of time.
 The CLOPS is calculated using three key attributes to measure the performance of near-term quantum computers (quality, speed, and scale)~\cite{CLOPS}. \item The Falcon family of devices are medium-scale circuits.
 They were deployed by IBM as a test environment for demonstrating performance and scalability improvements over previous generation processors.
 Specifically the r4 is the first revision to deploy multiplexed readout.
 Previous designs required an independent signal pathway on the chip, as well as in the dilution refrigerator and control electronics for qubit state readout. \end{itemize}

 The \texttt{ibmq\_guadalupe} is a 16 qubit Falcon r4p system with a quantum volume of 64 and 2.4K CLOPS.
 The computations on Guadalupe use qubits 6, 7, 10, 12, 13 with qubit 6 being used as the ancilla qubit.
 The \texttt{ibmq\_montreal} is a 27 qubit Falcon r4 system with a quantum volume of 128 and 2.0K CLOPS.
-The computations on Montreal use qubits 18, 21, 23, 24, 25 with qubit 18 being used the ancilla qubit.